PburgosS/BaseProject/README.md

 First

+You need Windows System Operative
+Download and Install all updates of January 2025.

+Now Dowload NODE JS version 18.20.6

+Download GIT Version 2.47.1

-Use the command npm install to install all the dependencies.
+Now use the command npm install to install all the dependencies.

 Create a .env file in the root folder and add the following variables: